 Jurisdictions Under Increased Monitoring

-As FATF focuses on the impact of the COVID-19 pandemic, in October provided an option for countries to report on the actual Delegate.
-Ghana, Albania, Cambodia, Botswana, Mauritius, Zimbabwe, and Pakistan have reported on this option.
+As FATF focuses on the impact of the COVID-19 pandemic, October provided an option for countries to report on the actual Delegate.
+Ghana, Albania, Cambodia, Botswana, Mauritius, Zimbabwe, and Pakistan have reported this option.
 It has delayed reporting in some countries.
 These countries are Uganda, Barbados, Myanmar, Jamaica, Nicaragua, and Panama.